FAQs

 How can I have a contact automatically selected for the first step on the generate documents page?

 You must add the contactid parameter to your URL button.
-Documentation is on this page.
+For more information, see Contact under Button Wizard field reference.

 What is the difference between Row Replication and Table Replication?